JohnLonginotto/pybam/README.md

         ...
         ('TTTTTTTTGTTTGTTTGTTTTTTTTTTCTGTTTCTT', 'SOLEXA1_0001:4:49:11382:21230#0')

 Note that the order of the data in the data tuple is the same as the order of the string keywords we gave compile_parser.
+Soon this is likely to become a named tuple as it probably always should have been.